Integrity and

 you’re inherently good and that you can always improve.

-your negative actions also in the context of your good intentions and habits.
+can consider your negative actions also in the context of your good intentions and

-When you're devoted to maintaining your integrity, your thinking is occupied
+habits.
+When you're devoted to maintaining your integrity your thinking is

-most often with being the best person that you can be.
-You don't occupy most of
+occupied most often with being the best person that you can be.
+You don't

-your time in negative or casual thought, speech or bodily actions.
+occupy most of your time in negative or casual thought, speech or bodily

 When

-you're devoted to being the best person that you can be, the intensity of
+you're devoted to being the best person that you can be the intensity of your

 And the negative actions that you do